-The Division of Immigrant Policies and Affairs (DIPA) works inside and outside the Department of Labor to serve the needs of immigrants.
-We make sure our protections, services, and programs are available to everyone, including people with limited English proficiency.
+The Division of Immigrant Policies and Affairs (DIPA) works inside and outside the Department of Labor (NYSDOL) to serve the needs of immigrants.
+We make sure that the protections, services, and programs of the NYSDOL are available to everyone, including people with limited English proficiency.

 DIPA makes sure our agency’s services meet the needs of immigrants.
 We review our programs and procedures in depth.
 We also make sure they are accessible and effective.